Penstemon newberryi aka Mountain Pride

 Mountain Pride, Newberry's Penstemon

-How to care for Mountain Pride
+How difficult is it to take care of Mountain Pride

 With a bit of knowledge and dedication, you can successfully care for Mountain Pride, making it a rewarding choice for those seeking a moderate challenge.